daniel-ac-martin/pic1d/README.md

 Usage
 =====

-Please see the full documentation, either by running `info pic1d' or by viewing the files in the doc/ directory of this package.
-Additionally, the output of `plasma --help' should give you some rough guidance.
+Please see the full documentation, either by running 'info pic1d' or by viewing the files in the doc/ directory of this package.
+Additionally, the output of 'plasma --help' should give you some rough guidance.

 Example - The 2-stream instability
 ----------------------------------